HypR: A comprehensive study for ASR hypothesis revising with a reference corpus

 \section{Conclusion}

-This paper presents a publicly available ASR hypothesis revising (HypR) benchmark, and a series of experiments are conducted on the corpus to make fair analyses and comparisons.
+This paper presents a publicly available ASR hypothesis revising (HypR) benchmark, and a series of experiments are conducted on the corpus to perform fair analyses and comparisons.
 Several observations and discussions are also addressed in this study.
-In the future, we will continue including more commonly used datasets, such as AISHELL-2 and CSJ, to provide a more comprehensive and heterogeneous benchmark.
-Besides, we will reproduce more methods for followers to incubate new methods and compare them quickly.
+In the future, we plan to enrich and diversify the benchmark.
+This will include utilizing different ASR models like RNN-T and Whisper to generate hypotheses, examining the revising performance on domain-specific corpora such as AMI and SEMEAN datasets, and more.